Writing our Way to Meaning and Wholeness in the Academy

 How Stories Heal illustrates the value of personal narrative writing.
 Referring to this type of writing as the «turn to the subjective I» or to «me-search research», this is a book about Scholarly Personal Narrative (SPN) writing, actually written in an SPN style.
 This book will satisfy a huge need in higher education and scholarship, particularly for students who are writing undergraduate and graduate theses and doctoral dissertations; and also for junior and senior faculty who are looking to construct alternative forms of scholarship for publication.

-The Transformative Power of Scholarly Personal Narrative
+The Emotional Impact of Scholarly Personal Narrative

-Writing about Change from the Field
+Writing from the Gut

 You are not authenticated to view the full text of this chapter or article.

 This site requires a subscription or purchase to access the full text of books or journals.